Resources & Economy

 | abundant | 7% | 1,400 | 1,250 | 1,850 |

 Specialisation cannot be seen from the chart.
-Send spy ships to survey uninhabited shores before committing a colony fleet — the survey reveals each resource's abundance and names the dominant material.
+Send spy ships to survey uninhabited shores before committing a colony fleet.
+The survey reveals each resource's abundance and names the dominant material.
 See Raiding for how this shapes the plunder economy.